thiblahute/meson-website/Run-targets.md

 Sometimes you need to have a target that just runs an external command.
-As an example you might have a build target that reformats your source code, runs <tt>cppcheck</tt> or something similar.
+As an example you might have a build target that reformats your source code, runs `cppcheck` or something similar.
 In Meson this is accomplished with a so called *run target*.

 The recommended way of doing this is writing the command(s) you want to run to a script file.
 Here's an example script.